antaresproject/docs/docs/services/twig.md

 handles($url, $attributes = null)
 ```

-Provides the wrapped URL address recognizable in the system.
+Provides wrapped url address which is recognizable in the system.

 ### call_user_func